Meet Lilly - our special needs girl

 In November 2017, after she has finished growing, she will need an MRI ($2000) to make sure the pressure on her cerebellum isn’t increasing.
 Since she already is showing signs of improvement, it is possible that this will be the extent of her syndrome.
 If it happens to increase and cause issues in November 2017 after she has stopped growing, she will need an expensive ($6-7000) operation to correct the occipital bone malformation.
 That is the worst possibility of her scenario.

 Lilly loves other dogs and loves food.
 She is a beagle mix after all.
 She is cuddly and sleeps when going somewhere in the car.
 I think she is pretty smart when it comes to getting into a routine.
 She has ours down.

 She is a love and everyone who sees her tells me how adorable she is.
 They can’t help but kiss her.

 She would love to be in a permanent home where she can be loved, run and play.
 She loves her toys and other dogs.
-She is well behaved with children but not enthusiastic.

 For more info about Lilly, go to the top toolbar, click Adopt, click Dog Application, fill it out and send it in.
 A volunteer from Summit Dog Rescue will get back to you as soon as they can.